 1. Where available, monitor information generated from regional climate models on long-term forest health, productivity and economic viability.

-2. Program Participants are knowledgeable about climate change impacts on wildlife, wildlife habitats and conservation of biological diversity through international, national, regional or local programs.
+2. Certified Organizations are knowledgeable about climate change impacts on wildlife, wildlife habitats and conservation of biological diversity through international, national, regional or local programs.

 Objective 6.
 Training and Education.
 To improve the implementation of sustainable forestry practices through appropriate training and education programs.

 Performance Measure 6.1.
-Program Participants shall require appropriate training of personnel and contractors so that they are competent to fulfill their responsibilities under the SFI 2015-2019 Fiber Sourcing Standard.
+Certified Organizations shall require appropriate training of personnel and contractors so that they are competent to fulfill their responsibilities under the SFI 2022 Fiber Sourcing Standard.

 Indicators: